Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 13.37.44 UTC
+- WIB: Kamis, 4 September 2025 14.24.20 UTC
-- WITA: Kamis, 4 September 2025 14.37.44 UTC
+- WITA: Kamis, 4 September 2025 15.24.20 UTC
-- WIT: Kamis, 4 September 2025 15.37.44 UTC
+- WIT: Kamis, 4 September 2025 16.24.20 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: nature
+Kategori: technology